Daejeon Hana Citizen: On the verge of disappearing (2001–2002)

-Miracle 2003
+Football Special City (2003–2008)

 The 2003 season proved to be memorable for Daejeon fans.
 Choi Yun-kyum, previously coach at Bucheon SK, was appointed manager to replace Lee Tae-ho who had resigned in the wake of the club's 2002 season.
 Choi promptly inspired the team and completely changed its dynamics by implementing the 4–3–3 formation.
 The outcome was a near miraculous recovery from 2002, and he, together with Daejeon Citizen, coined the catchphrase "Miracle 2003".
-Daejeon Citizen finished the 2003 season in sixth place, its best finish ever in the league, having won 18 out of 44 games.
+Daejeon Citizen finished the season in sixth place, its best finish ever in the league, having won 18 out of 44 games.
 Its sixth place was even more meritorious as the K League had expanded to twelve teams, with Daegu FC and Gwangju Sangmu Phoenix entering the competition for the first time.

-Daejeon also improved its average home game attendance to about 19,000.
+The club's popularity flourished at this time, leading the city of Daejeon to be called "Football Special City" (축구특별시).
+Its home game attendance rose to 19,000, and a record home attendance of nearly 44,000 was set.

 It proved difficult for the club to maintain its performance into 2004.
-A lack of strike power at the attacking end of the field left the club with the worst offensive record of all the clubs in the K League, scoring 18 goals in 24 games.
+A lack of striking power at the attacking end of the field left the club with the worst offensive record of all the clubs in the K League, scoring 18 goals in 24 games.
 Daejeon slipped to eleventh place out of thirteen teams.
 However, they did make it to the semi-finals of the FA Cup, going down to eventual runners-up, Bucheon SK.
 Daejeon also finished as runners-up in the Hauzen Cup, behind only Seongnam Ilhwa Chunma.

 The lack of penetration continued to be problematic into the 2005 season, with the club maintaining its record as the worst offensive side in the league, with only 19 goals scored in 24 games.
 However, superb defence saw only 20 goals conceded (best defensive record in the league) ensuring that Daejeon finished seventh in the regular season, having lost only six games.
 In the 2005 cup competitions, the FA Cup and the League Cup, Daejeon failed to progress to the quarter-final stage.
+Despite early success, the club had once again had a poor showing in 2006.